fredrikekre/Runic.jl/README.md

        <path>...
            Input path(s) (files and/or directories) to process.
 For directories, all files (recursively) with the '*.jl' suffix are used as input files.
-           If path is `-` input is read from stdin and output written to stdout.
+           If no path is given, or if path is `-`, input is read from stdin.

        -c, --check
            Do not write output and exit with a non-zero code if the input is not